 Standard LASIK uses a disposable blade called a microkeratome to create the flap in the cornea.
 Once the flap is created and peeled back, the rest of the procedure is the same as bladeless LASIK eye surgery.

 If the causes of your vision problems are fairly typical, LASIK is one of your best options.
 Some doctors believe that LASIK eye surgery with a microkeratome is the fastest and most comfortable form of LASIK offered today.

-In your free vision consultation, you’ll be given a complete explanation of both procedures so you can make the most informed decision of which one is right for you.
+In your vision consultation, you’ll be given a complete explanation of both procedures so you can make the most informed decision of which one is right for you.